Regional integration: Overview

-Some claim the desire for closer integration is usually related to a larger desire for opening nation states to the outside world, or that regional economic cooperation is pursued as a means of promoting development through greater efficiency, rather than as a means of disadvantaging others.
-It is also claimed that the members of these arrangements hope that they will succeed as building blocks for progress with a growing range of partners and towards a generally freer and open global environment for trade and investment and that integration is not an end in itself, but a process to support economic growth strategies, greater social equality and democratisation.
+It is also claimed that integration is not an end in itself, but a process to support economic growth strategies, greater social equality and democratization.
 However, regional integration strategies as pursued by economic and national interests, particularly in the last 30 years, have also been highly contested across civil society.
 There is no conclusive evidence to suggest that the strategies of economic deregulation or increased investor protection implemented as forms of regional integration have succeeded in contributing to "progress" in sustainable economic growth, as the number of economic crises around the world has increased in frequency and intensity over the past decades.
-Also, there is increasing evidence that the forms of regional integration employed by nation states have actually worsened social inequality and diminished democratic accountability.
 As a result of the persisting contradiction between the old promises of regional integration and real-world experience, the demand from across global civil society for alternative forms of regional integration has grown.

-Regional integration arrangements are a part and parcel of the present global economic order and this trend is now an acknowledged future of the international scene.
-It has achieved a new meaning and new significance.
-Regional integration arrangements are mainly the outcome of necessity felt by nation-states to integrate their economies in order to achieve rapid economic development, decrease conflict, and build mutual trusts between the integrated units.
-The nation-state system, which has been the predominant pattern of international relations since the Peace of Westphalia in 1648 is evolving towards a system in which regional groupings of states is becoming increasingly important vis-a-vis sovereign states.
-Some have argued that the idea of the state and its sovereignty has been made irrelevant by processes that are taking place at both the global and local level.
 Walter Lippmann believes that "the true constituent members of the international order of the future are communities of states."
 E.H.
-Carr shares Lippmann view about the rise of regionalism and regional arrangements and commented that "the concept of sovereignty is likely to become in the future even more blurred and indistinct than it is at present."
+Carr shares Lippmann's views about the rise of regionalism and regional arrangements and comments that "the concept of sovereignty is likely to become in the future even more blurred and indistinct than it is at present."